Downtown Providence in Providence County, Rhode Island — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Waterways & Vessels.
 A significant historical year for this entry is 1830.

 Location.
 41° 49.761′ N, 71° 24.645′ W. Marker is in Providence, Rhode Island, in Providence County.
 It is in Downtown Providence.
-Marker is on Canal Street (U.S. 44) north of Park Row, on the left when traveling south.
+It is on Canal Street (U.S. 44) north of Park Row, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Providence RI 02903, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Roger Williams National Memorial (within shouting distance of this marker); Aquene.
+At least 8 other markers are within walking distance of this marker: Roger Williams National Memorial (within shouting distance of this marker); Aquene.
 Eniskeetompowaug. (within shouting distance of this marker); The Prophet of Religious Freedom (about 300 feet away, measured in a direct line); Realizing Providence (about 300 feet away); A Livelie Experiment (about 400 feet away); A Shelter for Persons Distressed (about 400 feet away); Roger Williams Founded Providence Here in 1636 (about 400 feet away); Site of Roger Williams House (about 500 feet away).
 Touch for a list and map of all markers in Providence.

 Also see . . .

 1. Blackstone Canal at Wikipedia.
-(Submitted on August 26, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on August 26, 2018, by William Fischer, Jr. of Reynoldsburg, Ohio.)